SkylineCommunications/dataminer-docs/connector-help/connector_help/MX1_Developed_Playout_Engine_-_Ingest.md

 # MX1 Developed Playout Engine - Ingest

-This exported driver is used to **monitor the media ingest channels**.
+This exported connector is used to **monitor the media ingest channels**.

 ## About

-This driver is exported from the MX1 Developed Playout Engine driver.
+This connector is exported from the MX1 Developed Playout Engine driver.

 ### Version Info